miguoliang/old_blog/code/_posts/2020-02-25-how-to-fix-testing-order-in-angular-with-jasmine.md

 });
 ```

-As we discussed at beginning of this tutorial, the running ordering is random in Jasmine by default.
-Therefore, the login testing case maybe run before registeration testing case so that everything is out of control and this integration testing is meaningless.
+As we discussed at the beginning of this tutorial.
+By default, the execution order of testing methods is random in Jasmine.
+We can not make sure that the login testing method is running in the first order strictly.

 ## Make the Running Order Being the Same as Writting Order (Disable the Random Ordering)